BoaN235/hephaestus-3D-printer/LOG.md

 15 hours

-- Created a Bill of Materials (BOM), sourcing 3D printable and wood parts to reduce costs.
+- Created a Bill of Materials (BOM), sourcing 3D printable and wood parts to reduce costs
 - some pieces are going to be made out of plywood for its strength compared to printed parts and affordibilty compared to metals
 - Most peices were sourced on amazon for cheap shipping and quick delivary
+- This took a long time to soruce cheap but good enough quality items

 [BOM](https://1drv.ms/x/s!AtB5HagkhaZKhNYfKxltnQ1aC1ww8Q?e=Vdj45F)
 ![image](https://github.com/user-attachments/assets/4d35a375-5896-4ad1-82a3-d5ad10954260)